Do You Invest In or Neglect Human Capital?

 Yes, this will take time and money.
 But you need a workforce that can meet the challenges of the future.
 And don’t forget succession planning.
 This is another part of human capital development that puts your best talent where they need to be.

 How good are your leaders and managers at hiring, developing, engaging and retaining the best players?
-They deserve to be compensated for building human capital value through developing employees who can make a real difference.
+They deserve to be rewarded for building human capital value by developing employees who can make a real difference.

 The Bottom Line

 Do not neglect human capital.
-When you can apply the same measure of discipline and the same amount of attention on your human capital as you do on your financial capital, you will greatly enhance your chances of success.
+When you can apply the same measure of discipline and the same amount of attention to your human capital as you do to your financial capital, you will greatly enhance your chances of success.

-If you want to learn more about what it takes to wisely invest in human capital, download Why Talent Is Surprisingly Only 1/3rd of the Talent Management Recipe for Success
+If you want to learn more about what it takes to wisely invest in human capital, download The Research-Backed Talent Management Recipe for Success